raphievila/rgb-palette/README.md

 Basic JavaScript (JS) based RGB Color Palette Generator.
 Simple to use.

-First click either the Main or Secondary block, the move the sliders for the respective color.
+First click either the Main or Secondary block, then move the sliders for the respective color.
 First slider represent Red, second slider represent Green and last Blue.

 There are five color blocks which original RGB color value is: